executablebooks/meta/docs/index.md

   to read, understand, and modify/improve.
 * **Users should not need to know anything about the build system**.
-If they want to dig into the guts of our infrastructure, they can, but knowledge of Sphinx, Latex, etc should not be a requirement.
+If they want to dig into the guts of our infrastructure, they can, but knowledge of Sphinx, Latex, and so on should not be a requirement.
 They should only need to use a simple tool to control the process.
 * **Don't try to do everything**.
 Focus our tools on publishing computational documents with reasonable choices made for the user.